Towards High-Efficiency Particle Detection Using Superconducting Microwire Arrays: Superconducting microwire single photon detector array

 In this test beam campaign, we biased, amplified, and read out four of the available eight pixels independently.
 A two-stage cryogenic DC-coupled amplifier operating at 40~K was developed by our group to provide a total gain of 30~dB for signal in the 10~MHz to 1~GHz frequency range, similar to that used in Ref.~\cite{Pena:2024etu,10.1063/5.0150282}, but more optimized for slower signals from large area SMSPDs.
 The first stage of the amplifier is based on a low noise high-electron-mobility transistor and the second stage is based on a silicon germanium amplifier.
 The DC-coupled amplifier also simultaneously provides SMSPD biasing through the same signal cable.
 The signal from each SMSPD pixel is connected through RF cables to room temperature.
 Subsequently, the RF signals are split into two, one of which is recorded by a high-rate time-to-digital converter (Swabian Time Tagger) and the waveform of the other is recorded by an oscilloscope, described in more detail in Section~\ref{sec:setup}.
 To measure the time resolution more accurately, a subset of the data were collected with additional external amplifiers at room temperature to improve the signal-to-noise ratio.

 Since the bias current of the SMSPD is provided through the DC-coupled amplifier, it not only depends on the bias voltage provided, but also depends on the DC offset of the amplifier and the parasitic resistance of the SMSPD, both of which might vary between different cool downs.
 Therefore, the current–voltage characteristic (IV curve) of the SMSPD pixels were measured at the beginning of every cool down cycle to derive the DC offset of the cryogenic amplifier and the parasitic resistance of the SMSPD and their variations.
 An example IV curve is shown in Figure~\ref{fig:IVCurve}.
+The parasitic resistance is extracted by fitting a linear function in the superconducting region.
+The DC offset is determined by the mean of the two bias currents (positive and negative) where the transition between superconducting and normal state occurs.
+The SNSPD bias current is then computed by dividing the bias voltage by the overall circuit resistance including the parasitic resistance, followed by the DC offset correction.
 Variations in the parasitic resistance of the SMSPD and the DC offset of the cryogenic amplifier across cool downs result in an uncertainty of 0.14~\uA in the SMSPD bias current, representing a few percent relative uncertainty.